bcgsc/TMBur/README.md

 ----- | -------
- Non-N bases in 1-22,X,Y |   Count of the bases used as the whole genome calculation denominator CDS bases in 1-22,X,Y |      Count of the unique CDS bases used in the coding calculation denominator Total genome SNVs |          Number of passed SNVs called by Strelka 2 xTotal genome Indels |        Number of passed Indels called by Strelka 2 Coding SNVs |                 Number of passed Coding SNVs called by Strelka 2 Coding Indels |               Number of passed Coding Indels called by Strelka 2 Genome SNV TMB |              total_SNVs * 1000000 / total_bases Genome Indel TMB |            total_Indels * 1000000 / total_bases Coding SNV TMB |              coding_SNVs * 1000000 / CDS_bases Coding Indel TMB |           coding_Indels * 1000000 / CDS_bases
- MSI score |                   Fraction of sites reported as MSI by MSIsensor2
+ Non-N bases in 1-22,X,Y |   Count of the bases used as the whole genome calculation denominator CDS bases in 1-22,X,Y |      Count of the unique CDS bases used in the coding calculation denominator Total genome SNVs |          Number of passed SNVs called in 1-22,X,Y by both Strelka 2 and Mutect 2 Total genome Indels |        Number of passed Indels called in 1-22,X,Y by both Strelka 2 and Mutect 2 Coding SNVs |                 Number of passed Coding SNVs called by both Strelka 2 and Mutect 2 Coding Indels |               Number of passed Coding Indels called by both Strelka 2 and Mutect 2 Genome SNV TMB |               Total genome SNVs * 1000000 / Non-N bases in 1-22,X,Y Genome Indel TMB |            Total genome Indels * 1000000 / Non-N bases in 1-22,X,Y Coding SNV TMB |               Coding SNVs * 1000000 / CDS bases in 1-22,X,Y Coding Indel TMB |            Coding Indels * 1000000 / CDS bases in 1-22,X,Y MSI score |                   Fraction of sites reported as MSI by MSIsensor2

 &nbsp;